Picture: Sandy Millar on Unsplash

 Other children’s funeral poems reflect on the sheer joy of them and the unconditional love you felt, from the very first – and forever.

-Some of these poems for reading after the loss of a child express hope or faith, with spiritual sentiments that may be a comfort.
+Other poems in this selection express hope or faith after the loss of a child, with spiritual sentiments that may be a comfort.

 You may be looking for poems suitable for reading to your child at their funeral, or as a way of including siblings or other children in remembering them.